hmonica-dev/Virtusa-Assignments/Python_Resume_Analyzer/README.md

 ---

 ## Conclusion
 This project demonstrates a basic approach to resume analysis using Python.
 It acts as a smart assistant that helps users improve their resumes and increases their chances of getting shortlisted.
 It also highlights the gap between a candidate's skills and job requirements.
-The project can be further improved by using advanced NLP techniques and better skill extraction methods.

 ## Author
 Monica H